 At SEON, our goal is to fight fraud.

-But in order to do so, we seek to empower decision makers and fraud analysts to adjust and fine-tune the level of automation to their comfort level and to their industry and the threat landscape that surrounds it.
+But in order to do so, we seek to empower decision makers and fraud analysts to adjust and fine-tune the level of fraud detection automation to their comfort level and to their industry and the threat landscape that surrounds it.

 For challenger banks and neobanks, this means more flexibility and less customer churn, allowing them to better serve customers who seek to be free from the cumbersome processes associated with traditional banks.